differentprogramming/cx16-Embedded-solid/README.md

 Note: this document uses a bunch of programming terms that I'm not defining here.
 If you're new to programming then you probably won't understand it.

 For people who don't know what it is, the CommanderX16 a retro computer that's being worked on.
-It will have a 8 mhz 65c02 or maybe they'll change it to a 65816, 512 to 2 megabytes of ram and graphics and sound processing that's about on par with a super nintendo, Sega Genesis/Megadrive.
+It will have a 8 mhz 65c02 or maybe they'll change it to a 65816, 512 to 2 megabytes of ram and graphics and sound processing that's about on par with a super nintendo or Sega Genesis/Megadrive.

 Currently the language I've designed for it is pretty plain vanilla, with the following perperties:
 1) Most importantly, the ability to place data and code in the bank switched memory, even though using that will slow execution down a lot.